Making a Business Proposal Presentation (11 Steps)

 But there is a way sales can always stay one step ahead of self-serve, and 10 steps ahead of the competition—shifting from being salesy to being consultative.

-This means knowing the concerns and needs of your buyer and delivering the information they need to make an informed decision, even if it means (hope you're sitting down) not buying your product or solution because it’s not a good fit.
+Acting as a consultant means knowing the concerns and needs of your buyer and delivering the information they need to make an informed decision, even if it means (hope you're sitting down) not buying your product or solution because it’s not a good fit.

 This approach was pioneered by Anthony Iannarino, and you can read more about How to be truly consultative on his website The Sales Blog.